-3.1.5 IV-DATABASE
+3.1.6 IV-DATABASE

 The ice velocity products are linked to the IV database at https://cryoportal.enveo.at.
-The webbased portal allows easy access and simple analysis of all ice velocity products (single maps, monthly & annual).
+The web-based portal allows easy access and simple analysis of all ice velocity products (single maps, monthly & annual).
 The current versions support the following analysis: Ice velocity visualization and download of data:

-- Visualize the full time series of ice velocity profiles along pre-defined central flow lines of major outlet glaciers - Visualize the full time series of velocity on fixed points along the flow line
+- o Visualize the full time series of ice velocity profiles along predefined central flow lines of major outlet glaciers - o Visualize the full time series of velocity on fixed points along the flow line

-Operational scenarios are mainly planned using Copernicus Sentinel-1 A/B satellites.
-There are currently three processing scenarios applied:
+Operational scenarios are mainly planned using Copernicus Sentinel-1 A/B/C satellites.
+There are currently three processing scenarios applied, the IVC scenario is in development:

-- Continuous observations of Antarctic Ice Sheet margins with offset-tracking (6/12-days) - Production of annual ice sheet wide ice velocity maps - Production of monthly ice sheet wide ice velocity maps

-The track by track processing is applied for all continuous Sentinel-1 IW acquisitions in Antarctica.
-This processing scenario enables monitoring of ice velocity variations with short time intervals, e.g. in the case of Sentinel-1A with 12 days repeat (6 days using S1A and S1B).
+- Continuous observations of Antarctic Ice Sheet margins with offset-tracking (6/12-days) - Applied for all continuous Sentinel-1 IW acquisitions in Antarctica.
+This processing scenario enables monitoring of ice velocity variations with short time intervals, e.g. in the case of Sentinel-1 with 6 to 12 days repeat.
 Continuous monitoring with S1 SAR is ongoing in Antarctica.
-At first, this was focussed on the Antarctic Peninsula and Amundsen Sea Sector, but since July 2017 this has extended to include nearly the entire ice sheet margin.
-Figure 3.4 shows the 6- and 12-day repeat pair coverage of Sentinel-1 IW mode data in Antarctica in 2019.
-The addition of additional tracks is foreseen.
-Antarctic wide (margin) ice velocity maps are generated on a monthly and annual basis and rely on the continuous acquisition of Sentinel-1.
+At first, this was focussed on the Antarctic Peninsula and Amundsen Sea Sector, but since July 2017 this has extended to include nearly the entire ice sheet margin. - Production of annual ice sheet wide ice velocity maps - Production of monthly ice sheet wide ice velocity maps - In development: production of ice sheet wide ice velocity change maps - o IVC is a prototype product, and will be generated for a few limited areas/periods of interest